Majid-pkz/challenge1-trial/README.md

 ### **2. Top-10s (Top-10.html)**

-The Top 10 window is resposnible for allowing the user to discover the top 10 movies by genre with a range of 19 genres to select from.
+The Trending page allows the user to discover the Trending movies of the Week and Day.

-The Top 10 section consists of 3 main features, similar to the home page:
+The Trending Movies page consists of 3 main features, similar to the home page:
 - navbar
-- user input (genre and user votes)
+- user
 - card display

-The page uses both TMDB api as well as google developer Youtube api
+The page uses The Movies Database-TMDB- api

 #### i  Navbar: